GameTimeline

 Overview

-Fan-favorite League season—good modern entry if you skip the 1990s arcs.
+Fan-favorite League season—solid modern entry on Release if you skip 1990s arcs.
+Play X/Y separately; do not expect matching Team Flare beats episode-to-chapter.

 9. Pokémon the Series: Sun & Moon